Thorn51/nps_explorer_client/README.md

 # National Park Explorer

+National Park Explorer was developed as a capstone project in the Thinkful Engineering Flex program.

+## Purpose

 This will be an application that takes advantage of the National Park Service API.
 Users will be able to search by state to discover National Parks in their area.
 This will connect people to their National Parks and provide users a quick way to access information on outdoor recreation opportunities.
 The application will allow users to create a profile, rate parks, and comment on their experience at the various locations.
 This set of features is just a starting place, the MVP, of an application that could build a full social application around outdoor recreation.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts